yarml/HeliumOS/README.md

 * [Edk2]: Provide binaries for UEFI for Qemu.

 # Resources
-This project is only possible because of th following resources:
+This project is only possible because of the following resources:

-* [OSDev Wiki].
-Compresses the information found in the below manuals to be more intelligible, although sometimes innacurate.
+* [OSDev Wiki]: Compresses the information found in the below manuals to be more intelligible, although sometimes innacurate.
-* [Intel® 64 and IA-32 Architectures Software Developer’s Manuals].
-Especially the 3rd volume.
+* [Intel® 64 and IA-32 Architectures Software Developer’s Manuals]: Especially the 3rd volume.
-* [AMD64 Architecture Programmer's Manual].
-Especially the 2nd volume.
+* [AMD64 Architecture Programmer's Manual]: Especially the 2nd volume.
-* [Bootboot Protocol Specification].
-Describing how Bootboot works.
+* [Bootboot Protocol Specification]: Describing how Bootboot works.

 <!-- Raw links  -->
 [buildsys/]: buildsys/